EpiphanySoft/watchable/README.md

     token.destroy();
 ```

-This is just one of the API improvements.
-There are many more described below!
+These are just a couple of the API improvements.
+There are many more... read on!

-## Substitution
+## Installing

+You can install `watchable` from the Nuclear Pizza Machine:

+    npm install @epiphanysoft/watchable --save

+Or clone from GitHub.

+# Usage

 You can generally drop in `watchable` as an enhanced `event-emiiter` module: